National Fire Protection Association 211

 Extension Requirements

-Front and Side Extensions must follow minimum dimension rules based on appliance
+Front and Side Extensions must follow the minimum dimension rules based on the appliance

 Thickness must meet protection type requirements